Drink Development:

 What is a brand?

-Branding is about a lot more than just the logo, colours and look of your products.
+Branding is about a lot more than just the logo, colours and

-It is about creating an identity for your product that will help it stand out from
+your product that will help it stand out from the

-the competition.
-With online marketing, it is both easier than ever to create a
+competition.
+With online marketing, it is both easier than

-brand and harder than ever to get it noticed.
+ever to create a brand and harder than ever to get it

-Therefore research is
+Therefore research is important to

-stand for?
-What is the purpose - aside from making you money!
-A mission statement is
+your brand stand for?
+What is the purpose - aside from

-a key way to focus this into a simple short paragraph - who do you help and how?
+this into a simple short paragraph - who do you help and

-Maybe you have a range of low
+how?
+Maybe you have a range of

-the go?
-Then the basis of your brand would be what appealed to these people - you
+go?
+Then the basis of your brand would be what appealed to

-wouldn't use imagery about tropical islands but of busy, healthy people.
+islands but of busy, healthy people.

 What makes you different?